Indian Solar Power Sector

 Hartek Group chairman Hartek Singh said, “We are going all out to tap the small-scale solar market by adopting a cluster-based approach to reach out to end consumers.
 Besides approaching commercial establishments and medical, hotel and restaurant associations, we will also be conducting door-to-door campaigns to draw on the residential category.”

 There are 1.75 lakh electricity consumers in the domestic category in Chandigarh.
-While shortage of space in the city is a major constraint, the adoption of rooftop solar in the residential category can make all the difference, he said.
+While shortage of space in the city is a major constraint, the adoption of the residential rooftop solar category can make all the difference, he said.

 Feb 2018 | Hartek Solar Executes Remote Monitoring-Based 10-kWp Rooftop Solar Project in City